fairwind2k/fairwind2k/README.md

 ### Hi there!

-I wanna be a Backend Developer
+I am a Backend Developer
 ------------------------

 I was a mechanical engineer with a master's degree, but have now switched to software development through a retraining program.